-A brief history of Toronto's first cocktail lounge
+The history of Toronto's first bar and cocktail lounge

-There are so many bars and so many different ways to drink in Toronto in 2013 it's hard to picture the city as a dry town, as it was between 1916 and 1927, or a place where a even an Old Fashioned was drink too modern to serve in bars.
+There are so many bars and so many different ways to drink in Toronto it's hard to picture the city as a dry town, as it was between 1916 and 1927, or a place where a even an Old Fashioned was a drink too modern to serve in bars.

 Even people off the list were subject to suspicions.
 Staff were ordered not to serve beer or wine in quantities they suspected were for more than just personal consumption.

 Until 1960, it wasn't even possible to pick a bottle of wine off the shelf.
-The LCBO employed a system similar to today's spirit-crushing Beer Store experience where staff would pick the desired hooch from a warehouse and bring it to the register.
+The LCBO employed a system similar to the Beer Store experience where staff would pick the desired hooch from a warehouse and bring it to the register.

 Living under this sourpuss provincial attitude, it's easy to imagine what a revelation the Silver Rail must have been.
 On the main floor at the northeast corner of Yonge and Shuter, the restaurant housed a spectacular gleaming chrome and neon drinking lounge.